 Instructions

 1. Break spaghetti in half.
 Bring a big pot of salted water to a boil, then add spaghetti and cook until barely al dente (The spaghetti should still be slightly chewy.
-I cooked this pasta not quite 9 minutes.)
+I cooked the Fiber Gourmet Light Spaghetti not quite 19 minutes.
+Use time on the package you have.)

-4. Taste to see if you want more sweetener (or more Sriracha if you really like it spicy.)
+5. Taste to see if you want more sweetener (or more Sriracha if you really like it spicy.)
 You might also want to add a pinch of salt if you'd like it a bit more salty.
-You can also add a tablespoon or so of water if the sauce seems too thick.
+Add a tablespoon or so of water if the sauce seems too thick.

-8. Put finished noodle into a bowl, garnish with sesame seeds and a few extra slices of green onion, and serve.
+9. Put finished noodles into a bowl, garnish with sesame seeds and a few extra slices of green onion, and serve.

 Notes